How to Code Xcode: A Complete Tutorial For Beginners

 Learning how to code Xcode is an important skill for any Apple developer.
 You’ll be writing code on Mac to create applications for the App Store.

-The great part about Xcode is its versatility for applications across different Apple devices.
+The great part about Xcode is its versatility for iOS development and building applications across different Apple devices.
 It supports development for iOS apps, macOS apps, tvOS, iPadOS, and watchOS.

 New to Xcode?
 That’s why we created this guide.